 2.1 What's Recovery Mode?

 It is commonly referred to as the "second stage loader".
 This is because the iPhone Recovery Mode helps you recover your device when it refuses to respond.
 It starts the phone and puts it in bootloader mode which is normally called iBoot.
 During the flashing of iPhones with new Operating Systems, they are first put into iBoot mode.
 It responds to USB connections with a computer even when you had initially blocked such connections as numerous iOS restrictions are bypassed in this mode.
-There are only a few commands that your iPhone will respond to when in this mode.
+When your iPhone get into Recovery Mode, a message will emerge on the screen saying "Connect to iTunes".

 2.2 When to Use Recovery Mode?